Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

-To describe what are the possible arrows, we need to introduce a few more constructions.
-Let $C$ be the vector space generated over $\mathbb{F}_2$ by the set of pairs $[a_1,a_2]$, where $a_1$ and $a_2$ are generators of $\sla(\slz)$, such that the initial idempotents of $a_1$ and $a_2$ are complementary.
-There is a differential $d$ on $C$ making it a chain complex.
-The homology $C'$ of $(C,d)$ is generated by those $[a_1,a_2]$ where both $a_1$ and $a_2$ are idempotents (which are then complementary).
-There are obvious chain maps $f:C\to C'$ and $g:C'\to C$, and a homotopy $H:C\to C$ verifying the homotopy equivalence between $C$ and $C'$.
-See \cite{BZ1} for a detailed description of the differential and homotopy on $C$.
-The chain complex $(C,d)$ is in fact the underlying chain complex of the version of $\widehat{CFAA}(\iz)$ given by (\ref{eq:typeaaid}).
+The construction begins with Equation (\ref{eq:typeaaid}).
+After expanding the definitions, this gives a model of $\widehatit{CFAA}(\iz)$ generated by the set of pairs $[a_1,a_2]$, where $a_1$ and $a_2$ are generators of $\sla(\slz)$, such that the initial idempotents of $a_1$ and $a_2$ are complementary.
+The differential and type $\AA$ action on these generators are given as Proposition 1 in \cite{BZ1}.
+The smaller model $\hataa(\iz)$ is obtained from this using homological perturbation theory.
+This involves finding the homology $C'$ of $C$, the chain complex underlying the larger model, and giving chain maps $f:C\to C'$, $g:C'\to C$, and homotopy $H:C\to C$ verifying the homotopy equivalence between $C$ and $C'$.
+The homology $C'$ is generated by those $[a_1,a_2]$ where both $a_1$ and $a_2$ are idempotents (which are then complementary).
+The chain maps $f$ and $g$ are the obvious projection and inclusion maps.
+The homotopy $H$ is summarized in Figures 6 and 9 in \cite{BZ1}.